19hours/sg-statutes/Acts/Companies Act.md

 2\.
 This Act is divided into Parts, Divisions and Subdivisions as follows:

+Part I
+sections 1-7A

+...

+Preliminary
+sections 1-7A.

 Part II
+sections 8-16

 ...

-Administration of this Act sections 8-16.
+Administration of this Act
+sections 8-16.

 Part III
 Constitution of Companies